 Best Watercolor Pencils

-Watercolor pencils are an exciting medium.
+Watercolor pencils are an exciting medium among other art supplies.
 They look and feel like your standard colored pencils.
-But, these can do much more than the traditional pencils.
+But, these can do much more than traditional pencils.
 You can use these for either fine details or covering areas, wet or dry.
 There are tons of watercolor pencils out there, but the most common ones are not even artwork-worthy.
-Most of them are made for kids and the likes.
+Most of them are made for kids and the like.
 So here are the best ones we’ll recommend in different aspects.

 Overall Best Watercolor Pencils

 Best For Beginners

 |Faber-Castell Goldfaber Watercolor Pencils